 S: 35” (88 cm)

 3X: 56.5 (144 cm)

-The Summer Crochet Top is a simplistic design that creates two rectangle pieces, front and back.
+The Summer Crochet Top is a simplistic design that creates two rectangular pieces, front and back.

-This pattern is worked from the main body bottom to top lace in two rectangle pieces.
+This pattern stitch is worked from the main body bottom to top lace in two rectangular pieces.
 Then a slip stitch ribbing is added along each bottom piece.
-Last it’s seamed together at the sides and top shoulders.
+Last, it’s seamed together at the sides and top shoulders.

 Sizes are written as: